 Instructions

 1. Make the miso marinade.
-I like to grate my garlic rather than crushing it because you get the most flavour from it that way – but use a garlic press if you’d rather.
+I like to grate my garlic rather than crushing it because you get the most flavor from it that way – but use a garlic press if you’d rather.
 Grate or finely chop your ginger.
 If you’re grating it, there’s no need to peel it (anything to save time!)
-Add the garlic and ginger to a small bowl along with the 2 tablespoons of miso paste, 1 tablespoon rice vinegar, 1 tablespoon of soy sauce, 1 tablespoon of honey and 2 tablespoons of olive oil.
-Using a fork, break up the miso paste in the bowl then mix everything together into a cohesive sauce.
+Add the garlic and ginger to a small bowl along with the 2 tablespoons of white miso paste, 1 tablespoon of rice vinegar, 1 tablespoon of light soy sauce, 1 tablespoon of honey, and 2 tablespoons of olive oil.
+Using a fork, break up the miso paste in the bowl, then mix everything together into a cohesive sauce.
 Set aside.

 2. Marinate the chicken.
-Get the chicken into a large mixing bowl or container.
-I’ll often put it straight into the container I’ll be using to store it in the fridge to minimise dishes!
-Pour the miso marinade over the chicken and mix thoroughly, making sure that every bit of chicken is coated in the marinade.
-Cover and put in the fridge for at least 30 minutes.
+Place the chicken into a large mixing bowl or container.
+I’ll often put it straight into the container I’ll be using to store it in the fridge to marinate, to minimize dishes!
+Pour the miso marinade over the chicken and mix thoroughly, ensuring every piece of chicken is coated.
+Leave to marinate for at least 15 minutes (ideally – don’t worry if you don’t have time).
+PRO TIP: You can leave the chicken thighs whole, or slice them into little pieces at this point if you prefer.

-5. Garnish and serve.
-Remove from the oven and let rest for 5 minutes before slicing.
-Transfer to a serving plate and scatter over the sliced scallion, a handful of cilantro leaves the chilli jam if you’re using it and the sesame seeds.
+6. Garnish and serve.
+Remove the chicken from the oven and let it rest for five minutes before slicing.
+This helps to keep the chicken juicy.
+Transfer it to a serving plate and scatter over the sliced scallion, a handful of cilantro leaves, the chili jam if you’re using it, and the sesame seeds.

 Notes

 SERVING SUGGESTIONS: This chicken can be served in so many different ways.
-Enjoy it in a chicken poke rice bowl, or serve with smacked cucumber salad, garlic butter potatoes, spicy gochujang potato salad, load it up onto creamy oil-free hummus or edamame hummus with avocado, enjoy in a wrap, sandwich or a miso chicken burger.
+Enjoy it in a chicken poke rice bowl, or serve with smacked cucumber salad, garlic butter potatoes, spicy gochujang potato salad, load it up onto creamy oil-free hummus or edamame hummus with avocado, enjoy it on a flatbread, sandwich or a miso chicken burger.

 STORAGE INSTRUCTIONS: Store any leftovers in the fridge in a covered container for up to 5 days.
 You can eat it cold or reheat it – just make sure you’re heating it thoroughly if you do choose to reheat it.
 The easiest way is in the microwave at 30-second intervals.

-I recommend marinating the chicken for at least 30 minutes, and up to 24 hours.
+HOW LONG TO MARINATE YOUR CHICKEN: I recommend marinating the chicken for at least 15 minutes, and up to 24 hours.
 Any longer, the texture of the chicken starts getting a bit weird and won’t be as enjoyable.
-But, if you don’t have time, just cook the chicken straight away, it’ll still be great.
+But if you don’t have time, just cook the chicken straight away, it’ll still be great.

 • Prep Time: 5